sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/40-phase4-assembly.md

 ## Propellers

-Finally!
-Attach the propellers to the drone so that it may fly.
-Attach the CW propellers to the CW motors, and the CCW propellers to the CCW motors.
+Attach the propellers to the drone so that it may fly; attach CW propellers to the CW motors, and CCW propellers to the CCW motors.
 The motors have small arrows on them in the center to indicate which type they are.
 Be aware that the bolts on the motors that spin CCW tighten when turned CW, and the bolts on the motors that spin CW tighten when turned CCW.

 Use a wrench to tighten the bolts down so that the bottom of the propeller is flat on the top of the motor.
 Screw bolts down tightly, but not so tight that you could not remove the propellers if you had to.